Shopify/theme-check/docs/api/html_check.md

 # HTML check API

-For checking HTML elements in `.liquid`.
+For checking HTML elements in `.liquid` files.

+If you need to check an HTML tag or its attributes, use an `HtmlCheck`.

+The HTML in Liquid files is parsed using the Nokogiri, by consequence you will get [`Nokogiri::XML::Node`][nokogiri].

 ```ruby
 module ThemeCheck